Back to Basics: Adlerian Play Therapy

 This workshop meets APT's definition of "Live Webinar."

 VIRTUAL: This will be a virtual meeting.
-Participants will be awarded NON-CONTACT CE upon successful completion of a post test.
+Participants will be awarded LIVE WEBINAR CE upon successful completion of a post test.
 Participants must be visible throughout the presentation.
 This workshop meets APT's definition of "Live Webinar."

 NEAPT is approved by the Association for Play Therapy to offer continuing education specific to Play Therapy.
 APT Approved Provider 02-123.
 NEAPT maintains responsibility for the program.
 Registrants understand and agree that any photograph (screen shot), video or audio recording of themselves may be used to further promote NEAPT.